CDCgov/irma-core/docs/TRIMMER.md

-# Irma-Core Trimmer README
+# IRMA-core "Trimmer" README

 ## Motivation and Goals

-With Next Generation Sequencing (NGS) becoming more available, tools for efficiently processing sequenced data are increasingly important.
-Different types of trimming from sequences often require multiple types of software and multiple file Input/Output (I/O) operations.
+With Next Generation Sequencing (NGS) available on different platforms, having a portable, efficient, and customizable tool for quality control is important.
+FASTQ quality control can involve multiple tools and I/O operations with intermediate data left behind that may not get cleaned up (hello cloud costs).

-For example, for a FASTQ file provided by an Illumina NGS pipeline, it may be necessary to find and trim adapters, remove primers, and perhaps also hard trim bases on the end of the sequence if there are other known contaminants.
-Traditionally, this would involve multiple program calls, multiple I/O operations, and result in multiple intermediate FASTQ files.
+Consider a FASTQ file provided by an Illumina NGS pipeline.
+It may be necessary to find and trim adapters, remove primers, and perhaps also hard trim bases.
+This stand-alone IRMA-core process can achieve the necessary cleanup in a single pass:

 ```mermaid
     flowchart LR